metinsuloglu/CA-Flow-from-Shape/pointnet_model/README.md

     os.environ["TF_INC"] = tf.sysconfig.get_include()
     os.environ["TF_LIB"] = tf.sysconfig.get_lib()

-Then execute the script `tf_xxx_compile.sh` in each subfolder (the locations of `tensorflow_core` and `cuda-10.1` may need to be altered).
+Then execute the script `tf_xxx_compile.sh` in each subfolder (the location of `cuda-10.1` may need to be altered).

 There is currently a pre-trained model in the folder called `log`.

-If you would like to evaluate this model, execute:
+If you would like to evaluate this model, create a the folder `/data/ca_data` and add a collection of CA point clouds and ground truth values as a number of .txt files (x,y,z values and TAWSS measurements).
+Make sure the file names are in the format expected by the code (`case_xx.txt`).
+Then, execute:

     python train_test.py False

 The argument specifies whether the model should be trained.
-If you would like to train a new model and then evaluate it, run:
+If you would like to train a new model on the same data and then evaluate it, run:

     python train_test.py True

+Warning: This will overwrite the currently saved model.
 After execution the code will save the test set results to a file in the `log` folder called `test_results`.

 ### Important files